 At New Vision Laser Center, we have an VISX Star S4 excimer laser on-site.
 The VISX excimer laser remains the industry leader, and has been used for more LASIK procedures than all other lasers combined.

 For more information about the VISX laser, click here.

 We are continuously updating our laser with the latest technology to optimize our patients’ outcomes.
 These technologies include an automated eye tracker which can monitor for micro-movements of your eye during surgery to insure that the laser energy is applied correctly and iris registration which can lock on to the specific “fingerprint” of your iris to track rotational movement of the eye during surgery.

 We also offer Custom Wavefront LASIK which can correct higher order aberrations in your visual system and reduce nighttime glare and halos after surgery.

 At New Vision Laser Center, we strive to provide compassionate care.
 We emphasize patient education, to be sure that all of your questions are answered.
 At your free consultation, we will inform you if you are not a candidate for LASIK, and will explain other options you may have, including an Implantable Collamer Lens (ICL) or a Clear Lens Exchange procedure.

 If you are a candidate for LASIK, all of your care – from the preoperative evaluation to the postoperative care – will be done by your surgeon.
 We also can co-manage your care with your local ophthalmologist or optometrist if you choose.

 We know you have a choice of where to go for your LASIK vision correction and want you to have all the facts before you make this important decision, so be sure to consider the following questions of any provider you’re considering:

-If you have questions about LASIK, please call our Refractive Surgery Coordinator, Donna, at 815.316.6524, or send her an email at email@example.com
+If you have questions about LASIK, please call our Refractive Surgery Coordinator, Tara, at 815.316.6524, or send her an email at email@example.com

 You can also schedule a free LASIK consultation by clicking here.